Ishmam-Ruhan/Spring-boot-localization-with-caching/README.md

 public class Book extends AuditModel<String> implements Serializable, Localization {

     /**
-     *  At Entity level, we have to implement an interface named 'Localization' which have a method that provides us
+     *  At Entity level, we have to implement an interface named 'Localization' which
-     *  localization field names
+     *  have a method that provides us localization field names.
      */
 ```
 and the ovrridden method: